HaleyKwok/Spherical_Robot/README.md

 ## 📭 Contact
-If your have any comments or questions, feel free to contact kwokhinchi[AT]gmail[DOT]com
+If your have any comments or questions, feel free to contact kwokhinchi@gmail.com

 ## 📋 Techinical Report